hr6134/sql-booster/README.md

 **Database connection and other options set in config.py.**

 *Current version work only with MySQL.
 Current version was tested only under Debian, Ubuntu and Mint.
-Don't work in MacOS because of different tkinter and tkintertable libraries.*
+Don't work under MacOS because of different tkinter and tkintertable libraries.*

 ####Hotkeys:
 ```